Group actions on quiver varieties and applications: Automorphisms of quivers

 \begin{rmk} We make the following observations on Theorem \ref{decomp_thm_qaut_intro}. \begin{enumerate} \item $\Mods$ is smooth by Luna's \'{e}tale slice Theorem, as it is a geometric quotient of the smooth $k$-variety $\Rep^{\chi_\theta-s}$ by the free action of the reductive group $\Gbar:=\G/\Delta$.
 Hence, $(\Mods)^{\Si}$ is smooth by \cite[Proposition A.8.11]{CGP}. \item Over the complex numbers $\Mods$ is a smooth K\"{a}hler manifold, as it is homeomorphic, by the Kempf-Ness Theorem \cite{kempf_ness}, to the K\"{a}hler reduction of the complex vector space $\Rep$ (by the action of the maximal compact subgroup of $\G$).
 The group $\Si$ acts algebraically on $\Mods$, therefore preserves the complex structure.
-In particular, $(\Mods)^{\Sigma}$ is a holomorphic, and thus K\"ahler, submanifold of $\Mods$. \item If $k$ is not algebraically closed, then we instead consider the moduli space $\Modgs$ of $\theta$-geometrically stable representations (\textit{cf.}\ \cite[$\S$2]{HS_galois}).
-We obtain a set-theoretic decomposition of $(\Modgs)^{\Si}(\Omega)$ for any algebraically closed field $\Omega/k$ via the same techniques.
+In particular, $(\Mods)^{\Sigma}$ is a holomorphic, and thus K\"ahler, submanifold of $\Mods$. \item If $k$ is not algebraically closed, then one has to replace $\theta$-stability with a stronger notion of $\theta$-geometric stability, which is stable under base change and we instead consider the moduli space $\Modgs$ of $\theta$-geometrically stable representations (\textit{cf.}\ \cite[$\S$2]{HS_galois}).
+In this case, we obtain a set-theoretic decomposition of $(\Modgs)^{\Si}(\Omega)$ for any algebraically closed field $\Omega/k$ via the same techniques.
 More precisely, one can construct the morphism $f_{\Sigma}$ using the universal property of the GIT quotient and noting that it suffices to check the first equality in Proposition \ref{prop constr f cov} on $\kb$-points, which we have already done.
 Then one can prove an analogous description to Proposition \ref{non_empty_fibres} for all geometric fibres of $f^{rs}_\Sigma$ and, for any algebraically closed field $\Omega/k$, one can construct a type map